Party Girl (1995 film): Reception

-Cultural influence

 The film often is noted for its influence on fashion, particularly in the case of Mary's wardrobe.

 Television spin-off

 A television series based on the film was produced in 1996, starring Christine Taylor as Mary and Swoosie Kurtz as Judy.
 Although six episodes were filmed, only four were aired and the show was quickly cancelled.

+Home video

+The 2023 Blu-ray release includes audio commentary by radio personality Jake Fogelnest.